 STEP 1: PREPARE YOUR SKIN FOR SHAVING

 The best time to shave is after you’ve washed or exfoliated your skin, preferably after your shower.
 Another option is to apply a hot towel to your beard & skin for a minute or two.
-Steam softens facial hair making it easier to shave.
+Steam softens hair making it easier to shave.

 STEP 2: APPLICATION OF SHAVE CREAM/SOAP

 Using a quality pre-shave oil and shave cream or shave soap will lubricate and protect your skin from the blade, lessening irritation.
 Add water to rehydrate as needed.
 Use a shave brush to lift facial hair & more evenly disperse the lather.

 STEP 3: LET THE RAZOR DO THE WORK

 Using a fresh blade, start shaving the sides of your face first, going in the direction of your hair growth.
 Hold your safety razor firmly and use short strokes.
 Don’t add pressure or push the blade into your skin (tread lightly with slow, short mindful strokes).
 A heavyweight safety razor should glide across your skin.

 STEP 4: NECK AREA– GO WITH THE GRAIN

 The neck area can be challenging for guys since hair grows in different directions around the Adam’s apple.
 Shave with the grain for your first pass for less irritation.
 Some people like to re-lather and shave again against the grain for a second pass, but if you have sensitive skin, skip this step.